 - 1 large egg

-- 2 tablespoons neutral flavored oil, plus more for cooking the pancakes
+- 3 tablespoons neutral flavored oil or melted butter, plus more for cooking the pancakes

 - In a medium sized bowl, combine flour, salt, baking powder, and sugar.
-Whisk to combine well.
+Whisk to combine.
 Set aside.
-In a separate medium bowl, add milk, egg, and oil.
-Whisk to break up the egg and incorporate wet ingredients together.

 - Add the dry ingredients to the wet ingredients.
 Gently stir everything together until just combined and you no longer see patches of dry flour.
 Don't over-mix.
 The batter will be lumpy.
 (That's what we need!)

 - Transfer cooked pancakes to a cooling rack or a plate.
-Repeat cooking process until all the batter is used.
-Do not stack pancakes until ready to serve!
+Avoiding stacking the pancakes until you're ready to serve as it can flatten them!
+Repeat the cooking process until all the batter is used.
 Pancakes are best served fresh and warm.